xamplify/.github/profile/README.md

-👾 Welcome 👾

-The Xamplify is a "test" playground and Shares some samples.
+The Xamplify is a "test" org.
 <!--

 **Here are some ideas to get you started:**